 Hiring Path: Open to the public

-Who May Apply/Clarification From the Agency: For USEFM – FS is FP-9.
+Who May Apply/Clarification From the Agency: For USEFM – FS is FP-06.
 Actual FS salary determined by Washington D.C.
-All Interested Applicants / All Sources
+U. S Eligible Family Members (USEFMs) – All Agencies

 Marketing Statement: We encourage you to read and understand the Eight (8) Qualities of Overseas Employees before you apply.

-Summary: The work schedule for this position is: Full time 40 hours per week
+Summary: The work schedule for this position is: Part Time (20 hours per week)

 Relocation Expenses Reimbursed: No